Getting from Cancun to Tulum is super easy, and whatever your budget is, you will have no troubles getting from Cancun Airport to Tulum.

-If you are landing in Cancun and Tulum is the first leg of your Mexico trip, you will probably be looking for information on how to get from from Cancun to Tulum.
+If you are landing in Cancun and Tulum is the first leg of your Mexico trip, you will also be looking for information on how to get from from Cancun Airport to Tulum.
 You are in the right place!
-I have done that trip myself a bunch of times and will tell you exactly what you need to know, and detail the various available options.
+I have done the trip myself many times and will tell you exactly what you need to know, and detail the various available options.

 For the absolute cheapest way to get from Cancun Airport and Tulum, opt for the ADO bus.
-This is the main bus network operator in Mexico, and it’s well known for its good quality and service to match.
-The ADO buses in the Yucatan Peninsula are no different.
-These connect all the main towns with well-maintained, air conditioned buses, and are necessarily well loved by tourists and backpackers alike.
+This is the main bus network operator in Mexico, and it’s well known for its high level of service.
+The ADO buses in the Yucatan Peninsula are no different, connecting all the main towns with well-maintained, air conditioned buses, and thus being well loved by travelers.

-If you want to take the bus from Cancun Airport to Tulum, then actually ADO is your only option – it’s the only bus network that runs to or from the airport.
+If you want to take the bus from Cancun Airport to Tulum, ADO is actually your only option – it’s the only bus network that runs to or from the airport.

-Thankfully, there are multiple departures leaving the airport around the clock, meaning you can find a bus that will take you to Tulum no matter what time you arrive at the airport.
-However, the bus timetables do vary depending on which terminal you arrive at, so it is definitely worth doing some research on that before you touchdown.
+There are 7 departures leaving the airport to travel to Tulum, meaning you can find a bus that will take you there pretty much no matter what time you land.
+The bus timetables vary depending on which terminal you arrive at, so it is definitely worth doing some research on that before you touchdown.

 Tickets for the ADO bus can be purchased at one of the dedicated ADO bus counters in the airport.
 You will see them among the other collection of counters as you come through arrivals, near other transfer options like car rentals and tour companies.

-The bus station in Tulum is located at Tulum Centro.
-This is where you’ll also catch the bus back on your return trip to Cancun Airport.
-If you’re staying in Tulum town, your accommodation may be nearby, but most of the time you’ll need to get a taxi to your hotel.
+The bus station in Tulum is located in Tulum Centro.
+This is where you’ll also catch the bus to travel to Cancun Airport on your way back home.
+If you’re staying in Tulum town, your accommodation may be nearby, but if you are staying in Tulum Playa you’ll need to get a taxi.

-To put that into more relative terms, taking the shuttle is cheaper than a taxi, but more expensive than hopping on the ADO bus.
+To put that into more relative terms, taking the shuttle is cheaper than a taxi, but more expensive than the ADO bus.

 The shared shuttle service is professionally run, and it will take you from Cancun Airport to Tulum and anywhere else in the Riviera Maya area.
-Each shuttle is organized so that its passengers are all going in the same (or similar) direction.
+Each shuttle is organized so that passengers are all going in the same (or similar) direction.
 Most conveniently of all, this shared shuttle will drop you off right at the entrance to your accommodation.
-That means not having to lug your bags around in the heat trying to find out where you’re staying.
+You won’t have to lug your bags around in the heat trying to find out where you’re staying.

 The only downside to the shared shuttle is that it can take a little while.
-That’s because, with all those other passengers, the shuttle has to make multiple stops along the way.
-If your destination is one of the last on the list, then your trip could end up taking a lot longer than it needs to take.
+Indeed, the Cancun to Tulum shuttle has to make multiple stops along the way.
+If your destination is one of the last on the list, then your trip could end up taking a lot longer than you’d wish.

-The shuttle vehicle itself is usually a large, modern VW van.
-It’s air conditioned and insured.
-The drivers will be able to speak English, and the quality of service is pretty high.
+The shuttle vehicle itself is usually a large, modern and air conditioned VW van.
+The drivers will speak English, and the quality of service is pretty high.
 The shuttles usually leave once every hour from Cancun Airport, so you will never have to wait around for too long before you find a van to take you to your accommodation.

-The meeting point is dependent on the actual terminal you arrive at.
-Thankfully, however, there’s a helpful customer service team on hand at the airport who will be able to point you in the right direction or deal with any other of your queries.
+The departure point varies depending on the actual terminal you arrive at.
+The customer service team at the airport will be able to point you in the right direction or deal with any other of your queries.

-The price of the shuttle from Cancun Airport to Tulum starts at $26 USD per person (one way).
-This is great if you’re traveling solo, as I said, but if there’s two of you, booking two seats on the shared shuttle isn’t cost effective.
+The price of the shuttle from Cancun to Tulum starts at roughly $30 USD per person (one way).
+This is great if you’re traveling solo, as I said, but if there’s two of you, booking two seats on the shared shuttle isn’t actually cost effective.
 You’d be better off hopping on the bus, or even booking a private car instead.

-Travel from Cancun to Tulum via Private Transfer
+Take a private shuttle from Cancun to Tulum

 There are several options when it comes to private transfers.
 It all depends on your budget and what is most convenient for you.

 Firstly, you could pre-book a transfer through your accommodation.
 This is probably the most simple and cheapest option, as it’s often a complimentary service.
 A car will arrive from your accommodation to pick you up from the airport and take you back – it’s as easy as that.
-The only downside to this is that not all accommodation will offer airport transfers, and some may not offer free airport transfers.
+However not all accommodation will offer free airport transfers, and some may not offer them at all.

-Thankfully, you can actually book a private transfer from Cancun Airport to Tulum before you’ve even arrived.
-This makes it one of the quickest ways to get from the airport to your hotel or hostel.
-You don’t have to wait on other people – there are no stops along the way for other passengers – and the driver will be there waiting for you at the airport.
+You can also book a private transfer from Cancun Airport to Tulum online.
+This makes it one of the quickest ways to get from the airport to your hotel.

 For something a little more stylish, there are luxury airport transfers from Cancun to consider too.
 This means you can cruise like a celebrity to your accommodation in a high-end vehicle.
 It’s more costly but then again, if you split the cost, it’s not so bad.
 If you really want to push the boat out, you can even get a limousine airport transfer.